What is gender-affirming surgery?

 Gender-affirming surgery is a procedure that changes the look and function of your body.
 There are many kinds of gender-affirming surgery.
 They make your body more closely match your gender identity.
 Some people choose surgery.
 Some don't.
 It's up to you to decide if it will be part of your gender affirmation.

-What are the types of feminizing surgery?
+What are the types of masculinizing surgery for gender affirmation?

 What are the risks?

 - A need to redo surgery.
-This may be needed if the breasts are uneven or wrinkled.

 What can you expect after surgery?